 In addition, the basic USPTO trademark search function provided through TESS will only reveal substantially identical trademarks.
 This free trademark check won’t uncover “confusingly similar” variations or intentional misspellings that would likely present significant obstacles to federally registering your trademark.
 For instance, a search of the word JUMP may not reveal “jumped,” “jumping,” “jumps,” “jumpp,” “jummp,” “ju-mp,” and “ijump.”
 I generally suggest that you begin your trademark search by using the USPTO website to look for clearly obvious problems.
 If you’re lucky and don’t find any, the next step would be to hire a trademark lawyer to search for any confusingly similar trademarks that your cursory search may have missed.

 Save Time and Hassle

-Finally, if your trademark consists of common English language words, a federal trademark search using the Trademark Office’s website will probably return an enormous number of pending applications and existing registrations owned by others.
+Finally, if your trademark consists of common English language words, a federal trademark search using the USPTO website will probably return an enormous number of pending applications and existing registrations owned by others.
 If the search returns a few hundred hits or more, it would be practically impossible to go through that number of results and analyze which trademarks are potentially problematic and which ones pose no problem at all.
-Furthermore, if your trademark incorporates non-English words or characters, the Trademark Office’s search feature will usually fail to catch their English equivalents, meaning you would also have to perform a search of your trademark’s English translation.
+Furthermore, if your trademark incorporates non-English words or characters, the USPTO search system will usually fail to catch their English equivalents, meaning you would also have to perform a search of your trademark’s English translation.
 It goes without saying that a trademark lawyer can save you all of this time and effort while also providing you with peace of mind that your trademark search was thoroughly completed.